tie-set/stadle_docs/docs/overview.rst

 * 5G-friendliness: The delay in communication to obtain collective intelligence can be dramatically reduced by employing decentralized FL servers located at edge servers.
 * Traceability: Our platform has the performance tracking capability that monitors and manages the transition of collective intelligence models in the decentralized system.

+Ready to get started?
+Great!
+Click here for installation steps.